MeteoSwiss/opendata/docs/general/faq.md

 [Here](https://www.meteoswiss.admin.ch/weather/measurement-systems/data-management/data-preparation.html) you can find out more about how MeteoSwiss prepares its data.
 Topics include aggregation and calculation, completeness check, plausibility check, and homogenisation.

 ### Precipitation radar products
-[Precipitation radar products](/d-radar-data/d1-precipitation-radar-products) (CombiPrecip) are based on 10min automatic surface measurements and radar data.
+[Precipitation radar products](/d-radar-data/d1-precipitation-radar-products) ('CombiPrecip') are based on 10min automatic surface measurements and radar data.

 Since some 10min data can be late or missing or there can be any issues with the radar, they are reprocessed automatically 8 days later, including all available and checked 10min automatic measured precipitation values.
 The published data will be overwritten automatically every 8 days.

 For the best quality data we therefore recommend to use only the reprocessed data which is more than 8 days old or, if the current data have been used for quick assessment, to dowload the reprocessed data later on.

 ### Spatial climate data
-The daily climate grid data [RprelimD, TabsD, TmaxD, TminD and SrelD](/c-climate-data/c3-ground-based-climate-data) are calculated daily, based on the available daily data.
-As noted in the ground based measurement section, the data is beeing checked only later on, therefore a later recalculation of the products is necessary.
-Also the checked manually measured daily precipitation values are included after the end of the month in RprelimD, resulting in the RhiresD product.
+The daily spatial climate data [`RprelimD`, `TabsD`, `TmaxD`, `TminD` and `SrelD`](/c-climate-data/c3-ground-based-climate-data) are calculated daily, based on the available daily data.

+As noted in the [ground-based measurements](/general/faq#ground-based-measurements)' section above, the data is beeing checked only later on, therefore a later recalculation of the products is necessary.
+Also the checked manually measured daily precipitation values are included after the end of the month in `RprelimD`, resulting in the `RhiresD` product.

-Therefore the TabsD, TmaxD, TminD, SrelD and RhiresD products are beeing recalculated around the end of each following month (around the 25th) for the last month, to ensure the best available data quality.
+Therefore the `TabsD`, `TmaxD`, `TminD`, `SrelD` and `RhiresD` products are beeing recalculated around the end of each following month (around the 25th) for the last month, to ensure the best available data quality.

 <!-- ### Can I get data from third parties? -->